baihuqian/baihuqian.github.io/_posts/Learning/2020-06-14-wharton-on-coursera-introduction-to-marketing.md

 5. Put together the short-term strategy (what should you be doing right now in order to beat the competition?) and long-term strategy (to be the best at one dimension and good enough on the other two).
 6. Implement the strategy in your firm.

-## Segmentation and Targeting
+# Brand Positioning
 Brand positioning is a critical idea in marketing.
 The positioning process is called the **STP framework**: Segmentation, Targeting, and Positioning.
 * Segmentation: identify variables that allow one to segment the market;
 * Targeting: evaluate the attractiveness of each segment and choose a target segment;
 * Positioning: identify positioning concepts for each target segment, select the best, and communicate it.

+## Segmentation and Targeting
-Market segmentation is the process of dividing a market into distinct subset, where any subset any conceivably be selected as a marketing target to be reached with a distinct marketing mix (4 P's).
+Market segmentation is the process of dividing a market into distinct subset, where any subset can conceivably be selected as a marketing target to be reached with a distinct marketing mix (4 P's).
 Segmentation methods include:
 1. Characteristics of the customer (e.g., demographics): such as *cohort analysis* (baby boomers vs. millennials), *geographic segmentation* like regional segmentation, zip clustering (rich neighborhoods across the US);
 2. Benefits sought;
 3. Systematic, product-related behaviors (e.g., purchasing behavior like online vs. in store).